 You'll be using the lap-shoulder belt.
-See the earlier part about the top strap if the child restraint has one.
+See Top Strap on page 1-42 if the child restraint has one.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-- 1. Your vehicle has a right front passenger's air bag.
-If your vehicle is a regular cab pickup or an extended cab pickup and you are using a rear-facing child restraint in this seat, make sure the air bag is turned off.
-See "Air Bag Off Switch" in the Index.
+- Your vehicle has a right front passenger air bag.
+If your vehicle is a regular cab pickup or extended cab pickup and you are using a rear-facing child restraint in this seat, make sure the air bag is turned off.
+See Air Bag Off Switch on page 1-61.
 On all models, if your child restraint is forward-facing, always move the seat as far back as it will go before securing it in this seat.
-See "Seats" in the Index. - 2.
+See Manual Seats on page 1-3 or Power Seats on page 1-4. - 2.
 Put the restraint on the seat. - Pick up the latch plate, and run the lap and shoulder portions of the vehicle's safety belt through or around the restraint.
 The child restraint instructions will show you how.